The site where Valerie Mack was found

 The entrance is about 0.2 miles north of the intersection between Halsey Manor Road and Mill Road.
 The site is 0.5 miles west of Halsey Manor Road.

 Photos of the site and other related images.

-The site in question sits adjacent to a powerline access road that runs alongside the Peconic River.
-On maps such as Bing, this access road is called "Hertz Avenue".
+The site in question is close to a powerline access road that runs alongside the Peconic River and a railway line.
+On maps such as Bing, this access road is called Hertz Avenue.